hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 You may use this helper script to automatically set up IKEv2 on the VPN server:

 ```
-wget https://bit.ly/ikev2setup -O ikev2.sh && sudo bash ikev2.sh
+wget https://git.io/ikev2setup -O ikev2.sh && sudo bash ikev2.sh --auto
 ```

 The <a href="../extras/ikev2setup.sh" target="_blank">script</a> must be run using `bash`, not `sh`.
+The command above runs the helper script in auto mode, using default options.
+Remove the `--auto` parameter if you want to customize IKEv2 setup options.

-Follow the prompts to set up IKEv2.
-When finished, continue to [configure IKEv2 VPN clients](#configure-ikev2-vpn-clients) and check [known issues](#known-issues).
+When finished, continue to [configure IKEv2 VPN clients](#configure-ikev2-vpn-clients).
 If you want to generate certificates for additional VPN clients, just run the script again.

 ## Configure IKEv2 VPN clients